 After learning to use the excellent OpenWRT build system I was able to build a custom CompactFlash image for the board to run.
 I also created a package for my weather logging software so that the ALIX can do all my weather station logging.

-This setup has been extremely reliable.
-I’ve pushed all services on to it that my ADSL modem and AirPort base station used to be responsible for.
-Including maintaining the PPPoE connection to my ISP.
-I’d certainly recommend a set up like this to anyone who is looking for a small dedicated home router.
+I moved many of services that my ADSL modem and AirPort base station were performing to the box and it’s proven extremely reliable.
+This includes maintaining the PPPoE connection to my ISP.
+I’d certainly recommend a set up like this to anyone who is looking for a small, dedicated home router.

 If you don’t like the prospect of building your own custom OS image I’d also highly recommend m0n0wall, which is a FreeBSD derived router system.
 I ran this on the ALIX initially and it was very easy to get up an running (write image to CF card, boot from card - default settings worked fine but can be changed via a web UI) and very reliable.